 No-one can take part in General Meetings unless he has been duly elected as a Member of the Club, and has paid his subscription according to the rules.

 Every member binds himself to abide by the rules of the club, including its Disciplinary Policy, and also by any modifications thereof made in conformity with such rules, and also to accept as final and binding the decision of the Committee in all cases of dispute or disagreement as to the interpretation of these rules.

 31. Alteration Of Rules

 Any alterations may be made in these rules by a General Meeting provided (a) that details of the proposed alteration or alterations are included in the notice of the General Meeting and (b) that the resolution proposing such alteration is carried out by two thirds of those present and voting at such General Meeting or by two-thirds of those voting should a Poll be demanded as provided for in Rule 28.

-All motor competitions organised by the club shall be held under the rules and requirements of the MSA.
+All motor competitions organised by the club shall be held under the rules and requirements of Motorsport UK.

 Competitions will be arranged by the Committee for which trophies may be won, as decided by the Committee.

 All challenge trophies are perpetual and may not be won outright.
 Winners may hold them for eleven months, or until such time as their return is requested by the Committee, provided they remain paid-up members of the club (return is required immediately once membership has ceased).
 Replicas may be given at the discretion of the committee.